-Living with a mental illness can sometimes make us feel as if we don't “measure-up” to other people.
+Living with a mental illness isolates us because it can make us feel as if we don't measure up to other people.
 To people we do not know but wish to know.
 Or to people we know well.
 Mental illness can create an isolating and lonely life, void of friendship, of meaningful relationships.

-Suddenly we have a “label” and we frequent our pharmacist and psychiatrist more then we would like.
-Our lives are suddenly different now, they can feel alien to us, and so can our relationships with people, our friendships.
+Suddenly we have a label (our diagnosis) and we frequent our pharmacist and psychiatrist more than we would like.
+Our lives are suddenly different, they can feel alien to us, and so can our relationships with people, our friendships.

 We might isolate ourselves because we fear rejection; like a bear that hibernates, we might rather be inside where it's warm, where we feel safe.

 Friendship is rarely easy for anyone who has a heartbeat, at least not at first, and getting to know someone is hard.
 Not just for us.
-We are in large company and we are not as different as we think.
+We have a lot of company and we are not as different as we think.

 Sounds great, right?

 Yeah, right.
-If only…If only it were so easy!
 As mentioned, I still struggle and perhaps you do as well.
 How can we let people in?
 How can we form friendships?

 >Remember that you are not a label.
 You are (insert name here) and you like certain things and have specific hobbies.